gautamdhameja/substrate-tcr/README.md

 ### Step 0

-If you are new to Parity Substrate, first please go through the getting started tutorial [here](https://substrate.readme.io/docs/creating-a-custom-substrate-chain).
-It will give you a sense of how the code is structured in a node-template and how to get it up and running.
+If you are new to [Substrate](https://www.parity.io/substrate/), please go through the [getting started tutorial](https://substrate.readme.io/docs/creating-a-custom-substrate-chain) first.
+It will give you a sense of how the code is structured in a `substrate-node-template` and how to get it up and running.

 This will also ensure that you have Rust and Substrate installed on your system.